This class encapsulates a long term secret key for a Kerberos principal.

 @implNote Old algorithm names used before JDK 9 are supported in the

-KerberosKey(KerberosPrincipal, char[], String)
+KerberosKey(KerberosPrincipal, char[], String) constructor in this

 implementation for compatibility reasons, which are "DES" (and null) for